ddnexus/pagy/docs/how-to.md

 to get the collection count.
 That is usually not a problem if your DB is well organized and maintained, but that may not be always the case.

-Sometimes you may have to deal with some not very efficient legacy apps/DBs that you cannot totally control.
+Sometimes you may have to deal with not very efficient legacy apps/DBs that you cannot totally control.
 In that case the extra count query may affect the performance of the app quite badly.

 You have 2 possible solutions in order to improve the performance.